oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 - Create a private OCI Object Storage bucket
 - Upload the .csv file to the OCI private bucket
 - Create an object store auth token
-- Define object store credentials for your autonomous database to communicate with the bucket
+- Define object store credentials for your Oracle Autonomous AI Database to communicate with the bucket
-- Link to data from the object store using the DBMS_CLOUD PL/SQL package
+- Link to data from the object store using the `DBMS_CLOUD` PL/SQL package
 - Troubleshoot the data link

 ### Prerequisites

-- This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+- This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 2: Provision the Autonomous AI Database Instance**, from the **Contents** menu on the left.

 ## Task 1: Download Customer Data from a Public Bucket

 Download a **.csv** file that contains a simulation of sensitive customer retention data.
 Later, you will stage the file on a private **OCI Object Storage** bucket, to populate a table in later tasks.

 1. Copy and paste the following URL into a _**new tab**_ in your web browser, and then press **[ENTER]**.
-The **moviestream\_sandbox** Oracle Object Storage bucket that contains the data is located in a different tenancy than yours, **c4u04**.
+The **`moviestream_sandbox`** Oracle Object Storage bucket that contains the data is located in a different tenancy than yours, **c4u04**.

     ```
     <copy>